Long before Carnival Cruise Line thought about putting a roller coaster on top of a ship, they toyed with the idea of a monorail.

 And Pinnacle’s split-aft design has been echoed by several cruise lines in the years since.

-Unfortunately, numerous factors brought the dream project to an end, including the jaw-dropping price tag.
+Unfortunately, numerous factors ended the dream project, including the jaw-dropping price tag.

 It did, however, very clearly spark ideas across the industry, influencing many of modern cruising’s most innovative features.